Characterizing the boundary of the set of absolutely separable states and their generation via noisy environments: Interconvertability between absolutely separable and entangle state

 The characteristics of the resulting state can be summarized as the following: \begin{enumerate} \item The output state is a rank-$4$ state.
-As discussed in Sec.~\ref{sec3}, the full-rank states can in principle be an absolutely separable for certain choices of \(p\), \(x\) and \(\phi\).
+As discussed in Sec.~\ref{sec3}, the full-rank states can in principle be an absolutely separable for certain choices of \(p\), \(x\), and \(\phi\).
 For any fixed values of $x$, we find that there exists a critical value of noise above which the output state is absolutely separable.

-\item Two eigenvalues of the output state are same and are independent of the input state parameter, \(x\) and \(\phi\), while the other two depends on \(x\) and \(p\).
+\item Two eigenvalues of the output state are the same and are independent of the input state parameter, \(x\) and \(\phi\), while the other two depend on \(x\) and \(p\).
 For a fixed value of \(x\), we observe that there exists a critical value of noise \(1-p_{abs}\), above which the state is absolutely separable (see Fig.~\ref{DPC}).

-\item The partial transposed output state leads to the condition that the state is entangled when \(\sin x > [4(1+2p)(1-p)]/(4p-1)^2\) as depicted in Fig.~\ref{DPC}. \end{enumerate} Remember that we have taken here the strength of the noise as $(1-p)$ while in the above figure, the plots are made with respect to the parameter $p$.
-However, looking at the properties 2 and 3, we observe that when \(x < \pi/2\), \((1-p_{abs})\) is strictly greater than \((1-p_{sep})\), below which the state is entangled.
+\item The partial transposed output state leads to the condition that the state is entangled when \(\sin x > [4(1+2p)(1-p)]/(4p-1)^2\) as depicted in Fig.~\ref{DPC}. \end{enumerate} Remember that we have taken here the strength of the noise as $(1-p)$ while in this figure, the plots are made with respect to the parameter $p$.
+However, looking at properties 2 and 3, we observe that when \(x < \pi/2\), \((1-p_{abs})\) is strictly greater than \((1-p_{sep})\), below which the state is entangled.
 Interestingly, when \(x =\pi/2\), i.e., the input state is maximally entangled, $(1-p_{abs}) = (1-p_{sep})$.
 The gap obtained between the threshold values of noise for separability and absolute separability when the input state is a nonmaximally entangled state, can be interesting.
 We know that nonmaximally entangled states are less useful than maximally entangled states in several quantum information protocols.
-Nonetheless, such disadvantages can be compensated.
-Since in presence of certain amount of noise, separable states that are not absolutely separable are created which can be converted to entangled states under global unitary operations.
-This is shown in the Table \ref{tab1}.
+Nonetheless, such disadvantages can be compensated since in the presence of a certain amount of noise, separable states that are not absolutely separable are created which can be converted to entangled states under global unitary operations.
+This is shown in Table \ref{tab1}.